bjzhang/open_log/log201701linaro.markdown

 19:01 2017-01-11
 ----------------
-lsf/mm proposal: implement contiguous page hint for anonymous page in user space
+[LSF/MM TOPIC][LSF/MM ATTEND] Implement contiguous page hint for anonymous page in user space

 Contiguous page hint is a feature in arm/arm64 which could decrease the tlb miss and improve the performance.
-Currently, it is only used in hugeltb which limited the senario.
-This proposal want to discuss the possibiliy and method for using contiguous page hint in annoymous page in user space.
-There are already some off-list discussion focus on two aspects: how much performance gain we could get; how to implement it in a simple way.
+Currently, it is only used in hugetlb which limited the senario.
+This proposal want to discuss the possibiliy and design for implementing contiguous page hint in annoymous page in user space.
+There are already some off-list discussion on two aspects: how much performance gain we could get; how to implement it in a simple way.

-Hope could discuss the following things:
+Hope could discuss the following items in lsf:

-1. Show the reason why specific test case in specint could get improvement.
-    We already know that the performance of 64k is complex compare with 4k system.
-There are some improvement and downgrade in specint.
-The idea is if we could add contiguous page hint for the pages they really need we could avoid the disadvantage of pure 64k page and get the overall improvement.

-2. Dicuss the my current prototype.
+1. Dicuss the my current idea and/or prototype(I am actively working on the prototype, hope could get a work prototype with performance result before lsf).
+    Allocate 64k(with GFP_NOWAIT to avoid evict any other pages) during pte fault, where we have already handled the possible transparent hugepage.
+Immediatelly split it up into 4k pages and only add one page at this time.
+Once the fault happens again in the same contiguous area, add all the remaining 15 pages and set the contiguous page hint.
+We will track the 64k pages in mm_struct.
+    We will split the 64k page in mprotect, mremap, munmap, LRU handling and any other point similar to trans-huge.

+2. Analysis the reason of performance result of specint in mix with 4k/64k page size, transhuge and hugetlb.
+    2.1 The following teest result is compare with 4k page with transhuge with or without hugetlb through libhugetlbfs and hugectl.
+We could see that only xalancbmk downgrade in both 64k and 2048k hugetlb.
+This is very interesting thing I will investigate and explain it in lsf.
+On the other hand, sjeng, omnetpp also downgrade in hugetlb 64k case, I think it is because in hugetlb we allocate the hugetlb before transhuge, while in cont page hint, we will allocate the 64k page after the check of transhuge.
+Therefore we could avoid these downgrade.
+    Arnd: I plan to test the tlb miss tomorrow for the downgrade case, if the tlb miss of hugetlb 64k is higher than 4k with transhuge for sjeng and omnetpp.
+I think it could prove my guess.
+And I do not know why the result is a little bit difference than before.
+These number get from 3 times test which should be reliable than before.
+I plan to do specint test on my hikey but I do not start it yet.

+                  64k hugetlb 2048k hugetlb
+       401.bzip2:       2.33%         3.18%
+         403.gcc:       0.13%         0.64%
+         429.mcf:      -0.22%         0.77%
+       445.gobmk:       0.00%         0.88%
+       456.hmmer:       5.96%         5.30%
+       458.sjeng:      -1.87%         0.00%
+  462.libquantum:       3.73%         4.35%
+     471.omnetpp:      -2.66%         0.89%
+       473.astar:       2.19%         4.37%
+   483.xalancbmk:      -4.10%        -2.46%

+   2.2  In our another test, we found that there are some downgrade of 64k compare with 4k with or without transhuge.
+I think it show that there is some shortage of 64k page size, and we need to find a better way to improve the overall performance instead of increasing the base page size.
+   Arnd: I am re-testing the result tonight with 3 times test, will paste the result tomorrow.

+                        4k with transtlb      64k(transtlb disable)  64k with transtlb  Mark
+         400.perlbench:  1.59%                  2.38%                    2.38%
+             401.bzip2:  0.53%                  2.88%                    3.21%
+               403.gcc:  1.58%                  3.16%                    3.29%
+               429.mcf: 19.65%                 17.26%                    18.33%
+             445.gobmk:  0.88%                  1.77%                    1.77%
+             456.hmmer:  0.00%                -39.61%                   -40.33%          ---
+             458.sjeng:  2.88%                  3.85%                    1.92%
+        462.libquantum:  5.88%                  9.80%                    14.38%          ++
+           471.omnetpp: 12.54%                 13.04%                    12.04%
+             473.astar:  8.59%                 10.59%                    9.76%
+         483.xalancbmk:  8.11%                  5.41%                    6.31%           -

+3. Discuss the potential solution for mobile world.
+Android is usually base on 4k page and disable transhuge and hugetlb to save high order memories and total memories.
+Our idea of contiguous page hint could be a better belance for mobile or other limited memory senario.

 10:21 2017-01-12
 ----------------
 GTD
 ---
 1.  today
+    0.  misc
+        18:00-18:50 lunch and rest
     1.  find a better way to sync with trello to avoid block by the great wall.
         I could use icalsync2 which support create account on android and continuously import calender from trello.
         20'(-10:15)